-These guidelines for application of the Colorado tuition classification law, revised May 2013, are prepared for use by registering authorities at the institutions covered by the tuition classification law ("tuition law"), sections 23-7-101 to 111, C.R.S., at the request of the Colorado Commission on Higher Education ("CCHE").
+These guidelines for application of the Colorado tuition classification law, revised July of 2015, are prepared for use by registering authorities at the institutions covered by the tuition classification law ("tuition law"), sections 23-7-101 to 111, C.R.S., at the request of the Colorado Commission on Higher Education ("CCHE").
 The guidelines are prepared by the Office of the Attorney General as legal counsel to the state institutions of higher education, their respective governing boards, officers, employees and to the CCHE.
 The guidelines are intended to supplement the language of the tuition law and CCHE Policy Section VI, Part B (“the Policy”).

 The tuition law is reproduced as an appendix to these guidelines.
 A simplified citation system is utilized in the guidelines when reference is made to the statute, omitting the title and article numbers, e.g., section 23-7-101 (2007), is cited as 101.